 support for cassette (to and from XTOMYDEV bitstreams) in both

 GRAPHIC and BASIC mode

 - Turbo mode for balls-to-wall processing

-dependent portions are in osx/.
+available soon.
 Since Tutti II is also based on

 SDL 1.2, it should be very portable to many other systems and I would love

 to accept your ports assuming they do not break the core Mac port.
 You will

 need to add the system dependent portions, such as the GUI and tape and